-While all assumptions are expected to be documented, the Appointed Actuary must use judgement in deciding on the amount of detail included in the AAR with respect to assumptions.
+While OSFI expects all assumptions to be documented, the Appointed Actuary must use judgement in deciding on the amount of detail included in the AAR with respect to assumptions.
 For instance, multi-page listings of mortality/morbidity tables or lapse tables are discouraged.

 The AAR must disclose how the expected experience assumptions were determined with specific reference to company experience studies and industry data as applicable.
 The credibility of the company data is to be disclosed, as is any blending of company and industry data.

 The Appointed Actuary should describe the source of the expected experience assumptions.
-If industry experience is used, this should be stated.
+It should be stated if industry experience is used.
 If industry tables are available, but not used, the Appointed Actuary should show how the assumptions compare with the industry tables.
 For assumptions where limited experience exists, the Appointed Actuary should disclose the basis and rationale for determining the assumptions.